minarhossain/MERN-Ecommerce/backend/TASK.md

 13. Mongodb database connection with mongoose (mongodb atlas and mongodb shell)

 14. userSchema and userModel (mongodb is a bson data format) for User
-15. create seed route for testing
+15. create seed route for testing and inserting some dummy data in database
+16. GET api/users -> isAdmin -> getAllUsers -> searchByName + pagination Functionality from database